Dick Van Dyke biography

-Despite being a relatively unknown actor, Van Dyke got starring billing in his breakthrough television series, The Dick Van Dyke Show.
+Despite being a relatively unknown actor, Van Dyke got starring billing in his breakthrough TV series, The Dick Van Dyke Show.

 With the success of The Dick Van Dyke Show, Van Dyke was able to make the leap to feature films.
 His most memorable works were the musicals Mary Poppins (1965), with Julie Andrews; and Chitty, Chitty, Bang, Bang (1968).

-Returning to the stage, Van Dyke made a special-guest appearance in Chita Rivera: The Dancer's Life in 2006.
-He also transformed his own life into a theatrical production; Dick Van Dyke—A Step In Time: A Musical Memoir debuted at Los Angeles's Geffen Playhouse in 2010.
+Returning to the stage, Van Dyke made a special guest appearance in Chita Rivera: The Dancer's Life in 2006.
+He also transformed his own life into a theatrical production, Dick Van Dyke—A Step In Time: A Musical Memoir, which debuted in 2010 at Geffen Playhouse in Los Angeles, California.